Stock events for Commercial Metals Co. (CMC)

 CMC’s Geographic footprint

-CMC has a global presence with facilities across the United States, Europe (including the United Kingdom and the European Union, specifically Poland), and Asia.
-As of fiscal year 2025, the company operated 212 facilities across the United States and Poland.
-In fiscal year 2023, 84% of its sales were in the United States and 16% were from its facilities in Poland.
+CMC has a strategic global footprint, serving a diverse customer base across North America, Europe, and the Middle East.
+The company operates over 200 facilities across the United States and Poland.
+In its fiscal year 2023, 84% of its sales were in the United States and 16% were from its facilities in Poland.
+CMC also has a presence in the United Kingdom and Asia.

 CMC Corporate Image Assessment